sjbylo/container-workshop/03-build-image-with-app/README.md

 curl http://localhost:8080/
 ```

-The curl command should output HTML which should contain "<title>Favourite Linux distribution</title>".
+The curl command should output HTML containing "<title>Favourite Linux distribution</title>".
-If you don't have curl, open the URL in a browser.
+If you don't have curl, open the above URL in a browser.

 Using another terminal, stop your running container.